liviualexandrubobocu/hel.language/README.md

 ### Using Context

-hel.language leverages context to understand the user's intent based on previous conversations.
+HEL language leverages context to understand the user's intent based on previous conversations.
 For example:

 ```
 User: What's the weather like?